AustinMoorman/thriftr-public/README.md

 ---

+## APIs

+- Google Maps
+- Google AutoComplete
+- Google Places

+---

-##Scope of Functionality
+## Scope of Functionality

-###User
+### User
 - Create new account or use guest account
 - Both actual user accounts and guest accounts are stored as a cookie to ///login information
-- Pick from three different categories bar,resturant or entertainment.
+- Pick from three different categories: bar,restaurant or entertainment.
 - Filter search by radius and use Geolocation to get current location or enter zipcode.
 - Offers are returned to the user in an easy to view/swipeable list.
 - Users are able to like/heart offers then offers that closely match that offer will appear more frequently.

-###Merchant
+### Merchant
-- Create new account with the help of Google autofil
+- Create new account with the help of Google autofill
 - Uses Google place id to avoid duplicate accounts
 - Merchants can create a bio that users can view anytime even when no ads are running
-- Merchants can create offers that get priority when a user searches in their catagory.
+- Merchants can create offers that get priority when a user searches in their category.
-- Both the bio and offers gave tag functionality that the backend uses to learn what user likes and show similar offers.
+- Both the bio and offers are given tag functionality that the backend uses to learn what the user likes and show similar offers.
-- Images are stored in thriftr's database so Merchants can reuse as they please.
+- Images are stored in thriftr's database so the merchant can reuse as they please.

 ---

-##Examples
+## Examples

-###Backend Offer Scoring Functionality
+### Backend Offer Scoring Functionality
 Function receives the offer to score, array of favoritedTags and favorited Merchants from the user.
 Then, returns a score for that offer based on how many favorited tags match and if that merchant has ever been favorited by the user.

     const score = (off, favTags, favMerchant) => {